Sometimes you walk into restaurants and just fall in love immediately. That happened to me today with The Alchemist.

 Well-known in the city as a highly experimental, wacky yet still oh-so-chic cocktail bar but not so much, I would say, as a quality Manchester eatery.
 Their Instagram feed has quickly become the stuff of legend with their billowing dry ice cocktails and boozy colour changing experiments.
 A simple photo tells you so much about a cafe or restaurant and each and every time I spotted their food tagged on social media, I’d make a mental note to check it out and see if the fare lives up to their ‘late lab’ drinks selection.

-I went to the New York Street branch and it felt far more roomy than the Spinningfields unit (possibly down to the fact I've only ever been there when it's rammed on a Friday or Saturday night and a spare seat is like gold dust.)
-The positioning is bang on for attracting business clientele and so are the interiors and general feel of the place - modern and stylish without being overly pretentious.
+I went to the New York Street branch just down the road from the Lovin Manchester office, and it felt far more roomy than the Spinningfields unit (possibly down to the fact I’ve only ever been there when it’s rammed on a Friday or Saturday night and a spare seat is like gold dust.)
+The positioning is bang on for attracting business clientele and so are the interiors and general feel of the place – modern and stylish without being overly pretentious.

 It’s one of those places people are just as comfortable having a date, birthday brunch or hen party (not the loud louty sort rolling in from ‘Spoons, mind) as they are a business meeting, and the diversity of the menu reflects this exclusive yet not too exclusive ethos.